 Luke Langford & 331 South Band will perform from 1-3 p.m.
 April 9 at The Market Shops at the entrance to Sandestin Golf and Beach Resort.
 Bring a chair and blanket.
 In the event of rainy weather, the concert will be relocated to the covered patio outside of Bijoux.

 • April 16: Donnie Sundal

 • April 23: Chris Alvarado

 ADSO window display

-During July, The Arts and Design Society presents the works of George Brandon who works in charcoal, pastel, and oil, to create portraits and seascapes.
+During April, The Arts and Design Society pre-sents the works of students of clay artists Pat Basque and Sherry Cooler.
 The window art is available for viewing 24/7 at The Art Center Gallery, 17 First Street SE in Fort Walton Beach.

 Pop & Shop Concert Series

 Sip, shop and shimmy to the tunes of Continuum during the new concert series from 5-7 p.m.
 April 18 throughout the center at The Market Shops at the entrance to Sandestin Golf and Beach Resort.